Have you ever considered owning your own hens?

 The first thing you need to do to is to check with your local authority that there are no restrictions on having livestock on your property.
 Or on the property where you intend to keep the birds, in fact.
 You’ll need enough space for at least two hens, because solitary chickens are not happy chickens.
 However, you’ll need between four and six birds to provide a family with a steady supply of eggs.

 What you’ll need

-They’ll need a hen house which should be cleaned once a week.
+They’ll need a hen house, which should be cleaned once a week.
 A house of about 1.2m by 1.8m in size should be ample space for four to six chickens as they will only sleep in it.
-You can buy one of these ready made, or if you fancy yourself as a bit of a DIY whiz, then you can build one yourself.
-You’ll need to have at least one nesting box per four chickens, as they won’t all lay at the same time, and enough perches for the rest of your chickens.
-You also need to consider how easy the house is to clean out and move about, as you will need to do both of these things.
+You can buy one of these ready made, or you can build one yourself.
+You’ll need to have at least one nesting box per four chickens, as they won’t all lay at the same time.
+You will also need enough perches for the rest of your chickens.
+You also need to consider how easy the house is to clean and move, as you will need to do both of these things.

-For city areas, foxes are going to be the biggest threat and because they can tunnel underneath a pen, you’ve got to make sure that you dig the wire right down into the ground and then bend it outwards and upwards a little so that if any animals try to dig down under the wire, they will scratch their paws on the upturned wire and hopefully be deterred.
+For city areas, foxes are going to be the biggest threat as they are able to tunnel underneath a pen.
+As such, you’ve got to make sure that you dig the wire down into the ground and then bend it outwards and upwards a little.
+Now, any animal that tries to dig down under the wire will scratch their paws on the upturned wire and will hopefully be deterred.

-- If you’re only looking for egg layers, then ISA Brown, White Star, Lohmann Brown and Black Rock are good laying breeds that are fairly low maintenance.
+- If you’re only looking for egg layers, then ISA Brown, Australorp, White Star, Lohmann Brown and Black Rock are good laying breeds that are fairly low maintenance.

 - If you want a good-looking chicken, pure breeds like Light Sussex and Barnevelder have nice feathers and combs, but are unlikely to perform as well in the egg department.